-Join Karin Hutchinson for an in-depth discussion in this video Solving addition equations by adding a negative number, part of Foundations of Algebra: Solving Equations.
+Join Karin Hutchinson for an in-depth discussion in this video Solving addition equations by adding a negative number, part of Learning Algebra: Solving Equations.

 In this next lesson we're going to continue Solving Addition Equations.
 And this time we're going to focus on Adding a Negative Number.
 We're going to continue using the same four steps that we talked about in the last video.
 So in case you forgot to jot them down, here they are, make sure you jot them down so that you can refer to them as we go through this process again.
 So our next equation is going to be to Solve for y and this equation is y plus negative 12 equals 15.